RobRR/shamrock-rovers-v-derry-city-prediction/README.md

 ---

-## Model predictions & variance factor
+## Model predictions and variance factor

 The Dixon-Coles model predicts another 1-0 home win for Shamrock Rovers as being the most likely outcome from this fixture between the league’s first- and sixth-placed sides.
 Were Rovers to win, they would stretch their lead over their nearest rivals, St Patrick’s Athletic, to eight points, but having played two more games.